Azathothas/Stars/README.md

 - [ashishb/adb-enhanced](https://github.com/ashishb/adb-enhanced) – 🔪Swiss-army knife for Android testing and development 🔪 ⛺
 - [assetnote/nowafpls](https://github.com/assetnote/nowafpls) – Burp Plugin to Bypass WAFs through the insertion of Junk Data
 - [avito-tech/deepsecrets](https://github.com/avito-tech/deepsecrets) – Secrets scanner that understands code
+- [axcore/tartube](https://github.com/axcore/tartube) – A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3
 - [az0mb13/hooker](https://github.com/az0mb13/hooker)
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) – 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [beeware/briefcase](https://github.com/beeware/briefcase) – Tools to support converting a Python project into a standalone native application.